michael2008/ME-Live-Doc/docs/getting-started.md

 ## Experience Mixed-Reality

-Now everything is ready, you can begin enjoy the amazing mixed-reality shows with ME-Live!
+Now everything is ready, you can begin enjoy the amazing mixed-reality shows with MeshExpert-Live!

 > Note: If you use your own Rig and Workstation, please see our detailed [configuration guide](user-guide.md#configurations) to make sure all the necessary configurations are correct.

-Start the built-in app **Solar System Explorer**, and you shall see the whole solar system in front of your naked eyes, which is so vividly that you can almost touch it with your fingers.
+Install and start our demo app **Solar System Explorer** in your HoloLens, and you shall see the whole solar system in front of your naked eyes, which is so vividly that you can almost touch it with your fingers.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/7636848/26614742/a792497c-45f4-11e7-8bd9-4af3c1ccd608.png" width="500">